Exams and Final ThesesCopyright: © Martin Braun

 What should I do if I want to register my final thesis?

-You can only register your final thesis by postal mail until further notice.
-If the application form is not available to download from the Faculty website, you can obtain it from the Central Examination Office ZPA.
+You can only register your final thesis by postal mail or email at present.
+If the registration form is not available to download from the Faculty website, you can obtain it from the Central Examination Office ZPA.
 Please get in touch with your designated contact person for this.

-You will receive the registration form by postal mail or as a scan via email.
-On request, after approval of your registration, the registration form can be sent by internal mail to the relevant department/university institution.
+You will receive your registration form by postal mail or as a scan via email.
+On request, after approval of your registration, the registration form can be sent by interoffice mail or email to the relevant university institution.
 In this case, please make sure to provide the contact details of the institution on the registration form.
-Alternatively, you can send the contact details to the ZPA via email.
+Alternatively, you can send the contact details to ZPA via email.

 What are the additional requirements for registering the Master's thesis?